-“…She has a very fine voice and knows how to enhance it to its full quality.
+Born in South America and raised in Sweden, Annika is a highly celebrated multilingual jazz vocalist and song writer with a natural talent who lives in Devon, UK. “…She has a very fine voice and knows how to enhance it to its full quality.
 She’s a wow!”
-Nicholas Fogg MBE
+Marlborough International Jazz Festival

 “A singular vocalist capable of both power and sweetness…” St Ives Jazz Club

 “What amazing voice…” CiCCiC (Creative Innovation Centre)